Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster

 These studies demonstrate significant variations in drifting rates among different FRBs, potentially correlated with other burst parameters.
-Notably, \cite{2021MNRAS.507..246C} identified an inverse relationship between drifting rates and sub-burst durations, suggesting a unified mechanism governing these observed properties.
-Previous studies \citep{2021ApJ...923....1P} reported drifting rates ranging from $-1$ to $-60$ MHz ms$\rm{^{-1}}$ in repeating FRB~20121102A and FRB~20180916B, and \cite{2022RAA....22l4001Z} reported drifting rates ranging from $-5$ to $-166$ MHz ms$\rm{^{-1}}$ in repeating FRB~20201124A.
-Our study of FRB~20240114A demonstrates that its drifting rates span an even broader range than previously reported, as shown in Figures \ref{scatter_plot_Y1}, \ref{Rd_vs_Flux} and \ref{FreqPeak_vs_Rd}.
-Part of this can be attributed to the fact that our drifting rate measurements are based on burst-clusters, which may extend the range of drifting rates toward values closer to zero for the double- and multi-components burst-clusters.
+Notably, \cite{2021MNRAS.507..246C} identified an inverse relation between drifting rates and sub-burst durations, suggesting a unified mechanism governing these observed properties.
+Previous studies reported drifting rates of order $-200$ MHz ms$^{-1}$ in repeating FRB~20121102A \citep{2019ApJ...876L..23H}, ranging from $-1$ to $-60$ MHz ms$^{-1}$ in FRB~20180916B \citep{2021ApJ...911L...3P}, and from $-5$ to $-166$ MHz ms$^{-1}$ in FRB~20201124A \citep{2022RAA....22l4001Z}.
+Our study of FRB~20240114A demonstrates that its drifting rates span an even broader range than previously reported.
+Part of this can be attributed to the fact that our drifting rate measurements are based on burst-clusters, which may extend the range of drifting rates toward values closer to zero for the double- and multi-component burst-clusters, as discussed in Section~\ref{Drifting_Rate}.
 However, this approach does not affect the extremes of positive or negative infinity for all the burst-clusters.